Daihatsu Rocky (A200): Overview

+The A250 model is identified by the more pronounced rear bumper, a metal tailgate instead of plastic and slightly wider body than the A200 model.
+These modifications are also present on the Malaysian market Perodua Ativa.

 Markets

 Japan

 Initially, the Rocky was offered in L, X, G and Premium grade levels in Japan, which were all powered by a 1KR-VET engine with four-wheel drive option available for every grade.
 In November 2021, the G grade was removed and the Premium grade was replaced by Premium G. The 1KR-VET engine option for front-wheel drive models was also replaced by the WA-VE unit used earlier in the Indonesian market Rocky.

 The hybrid-electric variant, which is introduced in the same month, is available in X and Premium G grades.
 Four-wheel drive option is not offered for this variant.
 The exterior received minor makeover with a mesh grille, different alloy wheels with 5 lugs, blue accent on Daihatsu's badges and "e-Smart Hybrid" badge on the tailgate to distinguish it from the conventional petrol models.

 Indonesia

 The Rocky was unveiled in Indonesia alongside the Raize on 28 April 2021 and went on sale on 30 April 2021.
 Daihatsu invested Rp 1.7 trillion for the production tooling for their Karawang assembly plant, achieving around 70 percent of locally produced parts.
-In Indonesia, the Rocky is offered in M, X and R grade levels with either a manual transmission or CVT.
+In Indonesia, the Rocky is offered in the M, X and R grade levels with either a manual transmission or CVT.
 The M and X grades are powered by the WA-VE engine, while the R grade is powered by the 1KR-VET unit.
 Astra Daihatsu Styling (ADS) package and Advanced Safety Assist (ASA) driver-assistance system are also available as an option.
 The 1.2-litre model has been available since June 2021.

+The e-Smart Hybrid variant, imported from Japan, was made available in July 2025.
+It is only offered in the X grade level.
+Minor facelift was released in September 2025 with a new mesh grille, full black interior and refreshed ADS package.